Optimality of Gradient-MUSIC for spectral estimation: Introduction

 The noise vector $\bfeta$ can be deterministic or random.
 This inverse problem arises in many interesting applications in imaging and signal processing, including {\it direction-of-arrival} (DoA) estimation \cite{krim1996two}, inverse source and inverse scattering \cite{kirsch2002music,fannjiang2010compressive,fannjiang2011music}, electroencephalogram (EEG) signal analysis \cite{subha2010eeg}, and nuclear magnetic resonance spectroscopy \cite{li1998high}.

 In the spectral estimation problem, both the frequencies and amplitudes are unknown, which makes this a nonlinear inverse problem.
 Without noise, the unknown frequencies can be exactly recovered up to machine precision by $2s$ measurements.
 In the presence of noise, the main difficulty of spectral estimation lies in estimating the frequencies, after which the amplitudes can be estimated by solving an over-determined linear system of equations.
-The stability of spectral estimation depends on the minimum separation between the frequencies relative to $m$, which represents the aperture in the imaging setting \cite{den1997resolution}.
-Let $\Delta:=\Delta(\bfx)$ denote the minimum separation between the elements of $\bfx$.
-The seminal paper \cite{donoho1992superresolution} illustrated that spectral estimation is fundamentally different depending on whether $m\Delta\gg \pi$ or $m\Delta\ll \pi$.
-We call the former the {\it well-separated case} and the latter {\it super-resolution regime}.
-The critical separation $\Delta = \pi/m$ is called the {\it Rayleigh length}, which is regarded as the standard resolution of this problem \cite{den1997resolution}.
-Typically, well-separated case and the super-resolution regime are treated independently in theoretical analysis because they require separate techniques and have different error rates.

 Research on spectral estimation has focused on developing robust algorithms and analyzing their recovery errors from a theoretical perspective.
 The first solution to spectral estimation can be traced back to Prony \cite{Prony} in 1795.
 The Prony's method uses exactly $2s$ measurements and requires finding all roots of a degree $s$ trigonometric polynomial.
 Subspace methods such as classical MUSIC \cite{schmidt1986multiple} and ESPRIT \cite{kailath1989esprit} were invented for multi-snapshot spectral estimation problem whereby the amplitudes vary randomly and a large number of snapshots of data are collected.
 These methods can be adapted to tackle the single-snapshot spectral estimation problem (also referred to as the line spectral estimation problem in some papers), which was done in \cite{hua1990matrixpencil,moitra2015matrixpencil,liao2016music,li2020super}.
 These methods are typically grouped together despite significant differences because they share the same first step of finding an approximation of the ``signal subspace".
 Convex methods for spectral estimation were developed more recently.
 Several closely related methods include total variation minimization, atomic norm minimization, and Beurling-LASSO, see \cite{de2012exact,tang2013offgrid,candes2014towards,duval2015exact}.